krcarriere/PSYCH/README.md

 # PSYCH

-This course is designed to be a supplementary review for any Psychology Research Methods class for undergraduate students.
-It is heavy on concept learning, with small lessons on how to code answers and how to manipulate data.
+This course - Psychological Statistics You Can Handle (PSYCH) - is meant to be paired with an Undergraduate Research Methods or Statistics course.
+It is meant to help teach students basic statistics using R in an interactive framework.
+We take open data and replicate the results (or discuss why sometimes we cannot replicate the results).
+Future directions of this course include a lesson on sum of squares and additional practice using the tidyverse and ggplot2 packages.
+Students interact with many packages throughout this course, with the main ones being the tidyverse (dplyr, tidyr, purrr, ggplot2), rstatix, and emmeans.

+This course does not cover Baysian Statistics.

+This course was supported through the Society for the Improvement of Psychological Science (SIPS) Grants-In-Aid to Reduce Barriers to Improving Psychological Science.

 This course is recommended to be run in RStudio.
 Please download R- https://www.r-project.org/ and RStudio - https://www.rstudio.com/ first.